This is a tutorial for the Nervo board assembly.

 Okay now, lets begin:

-Start by adding and welding all the headers on the bottom necessary to fit to the Arduino Mega board.
+Start by adding and soldering all the headers on the bottom necessary to fit to the Arduino Mega board.

 If you want only one voltage for all the servos solder bridges like this: